Pezhvak/docker-ocserv/README.md

 ## Connect To Server

-Now that everything is set up and user is created, you can connect to server using terminal of one of the available applications:
+Now that everything is set up and user is created, you can connect to server using terminal or one of the available applications:

 ### The Terminal Way
 Make sure you have installed `openconnect` on your machine, you can do that in MacOS using `brew install openconnect`.